- C corporations are the most common type of corporate structure in America.

 How to start a C corporation

-Choose a name: The first step in setting up a C corporation is choosing a name for the business.
-Most states require that it be a name that isn’t already being used and isn't similar to one being used.
+- Choose a name.
+The first step in setting up a C corporation is choosing a name for your business.
+Most states require that it isn’t similar to one already in use by another company.

-File articles of incorporation: Once an original name has been selected, the business owner must fill out and file the Articles of Incorporation form, also known as a Certificate of Incorporation, with the secretary of state’s office.
+- File articles of incorporation.
+Once you’ve selected an original name, you must fill out and file the Articles of Incorporation form, also known as a Certificate of Incorporation, with the secretary of state’s office.
 The form spells out the basics of the business, including the name, address, purpose and incorporators.

-Hold board meeting: Once approved for incorporation, the business must hold a board of directors meeting in which minutes are recorded, and draft corporate bylaws.
+- Hold a board meeting.
+Once approved for incorporation, your business must hold a board of directors meeting in which minutes are recorded and corporate bylaws are drafted.

-Obtain licenses: Before finally opening up, it is critical to obtain all the necessary state and local licenses to needed to operate.
+- Obtain licenses.
+Before finally opening, you must obtain all the state and local licenses necessary to operate.

 Work with professionals, like attorneys and accountants, when setting up a C corporation to ensure everything is done properly and documented in accordance with local and federal requirements.

 The American Jobs Plan, put forth by the Biden administration to “reimagine and rebuild a new economy” through “an investment in America that will create millions of good jobs, rebuild our country’s infrastructure, and position the United States to out-compete China,” affects nearly every industry in the U.S.

 According to the Biden administration’s budget proposal, C corporations would see an increase in the tax rate in 2022.
 For tax years beginning after Dec.
 31, 2021, the C corporation tax rate would increase by 21% to 28%.
 For tax years beginning between Jan.
 1, 2021, and Jan.
 1, 2022, the plan proposes that corporate tax would be 21%, plus 7% multiplied by the portion of taxable income that comes in 2022.